apollographql/apollo-link-persisted-queries/README.md

 5. Server fufils response and saves query string + hash for future lookup
 6. Client recieves data and completes request

+### Build time generation
+If you want to avoid hashing in the browser, you can use a build script to include the hash as part of the request.
+Then you pass a function to retrieve that hash when the operation is run.
+This works well with projects like [this](https://github.com/leoasis/graphql-persisted-document-loader) which uses webpack to generate the hashes at build time.

+If you use the above loader, you can pass `{ generateHash: ({ documentId }) => documentId }` to the `createPersistedQueryLink` call.